 (2) The Board may recover actual costs for supplies and staff time for research, file review, compiling and duplication required to provide copies of material, whether printed, computerized or in other media, that was produced by Marine Board or by a vendor under contract to the Marine Board and which is not intended for general distribution.
-That includes but is not limited to items such as internal reports, studies, engineering drawings, CAD files, maps, computer diskettes, tapes, transcripts, or mailing lists.
+That includes but is not limited to items such as internal reports, studies, engineering drawings, CAD files, maps, computer diskettes, tapes, computer generated media, electronic files, transcripts, or mailing lists.
 Generally, information is available only in the means (paper, computer program or otherwise) it was created.
-Exempt: Brochures, booklets and other massproduced items intended for general distribution are not included as "documents" under this rule.
+Exempt: Brochures, booklets and other mass-produced items intended for general distribution are not included as "documents" under this rule.

-(a) The standard charge for single page reproduction shall not exceed \$.25 per standard $8-1/2 \times 11^{\circ}$ page, \$.35 per 11 x 17" page, \$1.00 per 24 x 36" drawing sheet (blueprint), \$2.50 per 24 x 36" drawing sheet (blueprint), \$2.50 per 24 x 36" drawing sheet (bond paper).
+(a) The standard charge for single page reproduction shall not exceed \$.25 per standard $8-1/2 \times 11$ " page, \$.35 per 11×17 " page, \$1.00 per 24×36 " drawing sheet (blueprint), \$2.50 per 24×36 " drawing sheet (bond paper).
 Double-sided copies count as two pages.
 Mailing costs include postage fees and actual cost of special mailers required.